christiancashiola/Stellar/README.md

 # Stellar
 ### [Live Site](https://stellar-aa.herokuapp.com/)

 Stellar is single-page web application inspired by Tumblr.
 Share quotes, video, photos, audio, link, and comment or like others posts.
-Users can search by tags (which are split and parsed when added to post) or explore trending posts (those with most likes).
+Users can search by tags or explore trending posts (those with most likes).
 With an infinite scroll users can enjoy searching the stars.

 ![Posts layout](app/assets/images/posts.png?raw=true)